 After the beginning of Ukrainian events in March 2014 that were accompanied by deterioration of political and economic relations of Russia there also started rapid deterioration of S&P’s sovereign ratings for the country.

 The long-term foreign currency sovereign rating settled at BB+ in January 2015 that is one category below the investment grade and corresponds to the level observed in 2004.

-The last review was made on March 17, 2017, when the sovereign ratings were affirmed at previous levels (BB+/B for foreign currency and BBB-/A-3 for local currency) with outlook changed to “positive”.
+The last amendments to the Russian sovereign rating were made on March 17, 2017, when the sovereign ratings were affirmed at previous levels (BB+/B for foreign currency and BBB-/A-3 for local currency) with outlook changed to “positive”.

 |Fiscal assessment: flexibility and performance||Neutral|

 Source: Press-release of S&P dated September 16, 2016.